uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 ### Findings:
 - Dijkstra’s Algorithm: Proven effective for finding shortest paths in graphs.
 Ideal for navigation in complex environments like university campuses and road networks [4, 5].
 - Real-World Applications: Successfully used in optimizing campus routes (Botsis & Panagiotopoulos, 2020) and urban networks [2].
 Highlights its suitability for detailed, constrained environments.
 - Limitations of Existing Tools: Generic tools like Google Maps often fail in providing optimal routes for specific layouts and intricate networks [2, 5].

+Goal: To reduce traffic congestion and enhance campus navigation through an optimized, tailored navigation system.